National Trust for Historic Preservation: History

 In its early years, the National Trust’s founders envisioned an organization whose primary purpose would be the acquisition and administration of historic sites, while encouraging public participation in their preservation.
 In 1957, the National Trust officially acquired its first property, Woodlawn Plantation in northern Virginia.
 Since then, the National Trust portfolio of historic properties and contracted affiliates has expanded to include twenty-seven historic sites, ranging from the 18th-century Drayton Hall in South Carolina to the Modernist Glass House in Connecticut.

 Over the next decade, the National Trust grew to become the leading national organization in historic preservation.
 They began working with citizens and city planning officials on legislative matters, including federal, state, and municipal ordinances for historic preservation.
 National Trust staff also traveled to parts of the country to advise local communities on preservation projects.

 In 1966, Congress passed the National Historic Preservation Act, significant legislation for the preservation movement.
 The Act also provided federal funding in support of the National Trust’s work.
 The funding later ceased in 1996, at which point the National Trust became entirely privately funded.

 Following the adoption of the National Historic Preservation Act, the National Trust broadened in its mission beyond administering historic sites.
 In 1969, the National Trust created the Preservation Services Fund to provide financial assistance to local preservation projects.
 In 1971, the National Trust opened its first field office in San Francisco.
 As the organization grew, the National Trust expanded its work, consisting of programs, educational resources, and advocacy.
 In 1980, the National Trust initiated the National Main Street Center, specializing in revitalizing historic business districts, which has since transitioned into a subsidiary.

 In 2010, Stephanie Meeks became the organization’s president, replacing Richard Moe, who had led the organization for 17 years.
-She directed the National Trust’s work toward a more focused, cause-based approach, and conducted more robust outreach to local preservationists.
-As part of this new approach, the National Trust initiated the National Treasures portfolio; it specifically identifies threatened sites and creates strategies to preserve them.

 In 2013, the National Trust headquarters moved from the Andrew Mellon Building on 1785 Massachusetts Avenue, NW in Washington D.C.’s Dupont Circle to the historic Watergate office complex.
 Meeks said in a statement about the move, "The selection of the Watergate demonstrates our ongoing commitment to recognizing and protecting important places from every era in American history, including the recent past."
 In 2022, the National Trust headquarters moved from the Watergate to a shared coworking space (located in a former Garfinckel's department store) in downtown D.C.

 The National Trust’s programs include publication of the annual list of America's 11 Most Endangered Historic Places, first issued in 1988, which highlights endangered sites across the country.

 Meeks stepped down as president in December 2018.
-Former general counsel and chief legal officer Paul Edmondson is serving as president and CEO.
+Former general counsel and chief legal officer Paul Edmondson then served as president and CEO until the spring of 2023.

+Beginning in January of 2024, Carol Quillen, former president of Davidson College, began serving as president and CEO.